Sticky Password is an effective, secure password manager with standard tools like auto form-filling and standout features like Wi-Fi syncing.

 So if you are looking for a password manager to operate on your devices and don’t mind manually syncing the program, the free version will suffice.

-For $39.99 per year, you can upgrade to the premium edition that includes all of the basic features (secure digital wallet, USB version, secure notes, biometric authentication, automated form-filling, unlimited encrypted password and data storage) along with cross-device syncing, backup, and dark web monitoring.
+You can upgrade to the premium edition that includes all of the basic features (secure digital wallet, USB version, secure notes, biometric authentication, automated form-filling, unlimited encrypted password and data storage) along with cross-device syncing, backup, and dark web monitoring.

 The teams plan is for business use, and grants access to team and company accounts.
 You can set permissions for individuals and easily edit or remove access.
 Shared passwords are synced across devices.